gbouwen/minishell/README.md

 # minishell
 The aim of this project is to create a simple shell.
+This project was done with me and @tiementurner)

 ### Requirements:
 - Show a prompt when waiting for a new command